galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 K-means is popular because of its speed and scalability.
 There are several k-means algorithms available.
 The standard algorithm defines the total within-cluster variation as the sum of squared Euclidean distances between items and the corresponding centroid.
 K is a the hyperparameter of the algorithm and k-means algorithm can be summarized as follows:

-1. Specify the number of clusters (k) to be created (by the analyst).
+1. Specify the number of clusters (k) to be created (to be specified by users).

-2. Select randomly k objects from the dataset as the initial cluster centers or means.
+2. Select k data points or observations randomly from the dataset as the initial cluster centers or means.

-3. Assign each observation to their closest centroid, based on the Euclidean distance between the object and the centroid.
+3. Assign each data point to their closest centroid, based on the euclidean distance between a data point and its centroid.

 4. For each of the k clusters update cluster centroid by calculating the new mean values of all the data points in the cluster.

 5. Iteratively minimize the total within sum of square: iterate steps 3 and 4 until the cluster assignments stop changing or the maximum number of iterations is reached.

-The parameters that minimize the cost function are learned through an iterative process of assigning observations to clusters and then moving the clusters.
-The basic restriction for k-means algorithm is that your data should be continuous in nature.
+The parameters that minimize the cost function are learned through an iterative process of assigning data points to clusters and then moving the clusters.
+A restriction for k-means algorithm is that the dataset should be continuous.
 It won’t work if data is categorical in nature.

 > ### {% icon hands_on %} Hands-on: K-means clustering
 >